Urine Alcohol LevelCreative Modern Medical Business Card 83

 • Purpose: To detect signs of a urinary tract infection.

-• How they work: These tests may involve the detection of nitrites or leukocytes in the urine, which are indicative of bacterial infection.
+• How they work: These tests may involve the detection of nitrites or leukocytes in the urine, which indicate bacterial infection.
 A urine culture may also be performed to identify the specific bacteria causing the infection.

 6. Glucose and Ketone Tests: